Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Oktober 2024 05.26.22 UTC
+- WIB: Kamis, 31 Oktober 2024 06.24.33 UTC
-- WITA: Kamis, 31 Oktober 2024 06.26.22 UTC
+- WITA: Kamis, 31 Oktober 2024 07.24.33 UTC
-- WIT: Kamis, 31 Oktober 2024 07.26.22 UTC
+- WIT: Kamis, 31 Oktober 2024 08.24.33 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature